czoczo/dotman/README.md

 | --- | --- | --- | --- |
 | URL | -url | | URL to git repository containing dot files.
 Can be either http://, https:// or ssh:// protocol |
 | BASEURL | -baseurl | http://127.0.0.1:1338" | URL prefix which will be used for generating download links.
 It should be the exact URL under which dotman is served.
 Use https if you put dotman behind SSL terminator |

+ # Security

+ I know what some of you are thinking now: http://whatever.net | sh - pattern is a very ugly one.
+True.
+That's I want to make it clear: unless you're doing test on disposable virtual machine, or doing it on localhost, you're forbidden to use it without correctly configured TLS.
+For crying out load, it's your shell you're giving access to.
+You wouldn't let tandom guy put commands on your terminal, would you?